ApiDefinitions & StructsAndEnums Files

 When Objective Sharpie has run successfully, it generates

-These two files are added to a binding project in Xamarin Studio
+These two files are added to a binding project in Visual Studio for Mac

 or passed directly to the